Matefede1/PCBDefectDetection/README.md

 The package contains 4 directories

-The dataset used to train the model : dataset
+1) dataset - the dataset used to train the model
-The API web service directpry : fast_api
+2) fast_api - the API web service directpry
-The web site directory : prueba_streamlit
+3) prueba_streamlit - the web site directory :
-The model used for prediction directory : yolov5
+4) yolov5 - the model used for prediction directory

 # Data